KxSystems/docs/docs/about/terminology.md

 -   the indexing of arrays
 -   the syntax and semantics of iterators

-requires a portmanteau term for the valence of a function or the dimensions of an array.
+requires an umbrella term for the valence of a function or the dimensions of an array.
 We follow the usage of J in denoting this as _rank_, despite the `rank` keyword having a quite different meaning.

 ## Changes